JLaydeJ/Project_1/README.md

 # Project Description
 “How can you best play the lottery?”

 That question has two components:
 1. What numbers can you pick to help your odds?
 2. When can you play to win the most money?

-To answer those questions, we looked for the most often drawn numbers and the highest dollar winnings, both filtered by day and by month.
+To answer these questions, we looked for the most often drawn numbers and the highest dollar winnings, both filtered by day and by month.
+The goal of this project is to determine the frequency of the powerball/powerplay to increase our odds of maximizing our payout.

 # Data Source
 The data source is from Kaggle https://www.kaggle.com/datasets/stetsondone/lottery-data-winning-numbers-and-jackpots as an aggregate .csv.
 This CSV file covers past lottery data in Washington State from June 2014 - November 2022.
 The original source was pulled from Lottery Corner - https://www.lotterycorner.com/wa/powerball/2022.